 You’re at the checkout and you’ve beaten those silly folks in the other queue who didn’t notice the person with the over-laden basket.
 Ha!
 Even better, you’re going to cook your groceries in the oven you’ve just fixed.
 You’re definitely beating all those silly folks who didn’t stop to look into just how easy it is to change an oven bulb.

 The moral of the story is fix it yourself and you’ll feel a million dollars.
-We can’t promise you’ll save a million dollars, but you’ll definitely save hundreds on the costs of new appliances and repairs people over the years.
+We can’t promise you’ll save a million dollars, but you’ll definitely save hundreds on the costs of new appliances and repair people over the years.